Pavel-Kravchenko/Rise_and_SINE/README.md

 # Rise and SINE

-The scripts provide analysis of ZGA genes and plots generation
+The scripts provide an analysis of ZGA genes and plots generation

 1. RNA-Seq analysis and figures N-N generation - RNA_Seq_analysis.Rmd
 2. Figure 1.1 generation - Figure1.1.ipynb